laurencelundblade/QCBOR/README.md

 * Minimal length float encoding is added
 * indefinite length arrays/maps are supported
 * indefinite length strings are supported
+* Tag decoding is changed; unlimited number of tags supported, any tag value supported, tag utility function for easier tag checking
 * Addition functions in UsefulBuf
 * QCBOREncode_Init takes a UsefulBuf instead of a pointer and size
 * QCBOREncode_Finish takes a UsefulBufC and EncodedCBOR is remove